 I thought I would be able to show my dissatisfaction through this venue; so, I proceeded to give them the lowest rating (1) for all the responses.
 Feeling somewhat satisfied, I hit "submit".
 The next window that popped up stated that there was a timeout error, and if I wanted, I could start over!!
 Is this the programmed response when they get low ratings?

 I felt utterly cheated - not to mention totally exasperated by now, but I decided to call them again.
 I got the same run-around; they said that there was a "customer type" on my account, which the representative couldn't explain to me, and that I would have to wait 72 hours to get a call back from a supervisor.
 I told him that I wanted to speak to a supervisor now.
 After a lot of back and forth and putting me on hold, someone named Jeffrey # 2562407 came on the line.

 He was not help, either; so I asked to speak with his supervisor.
 At first, he said that there was no one higher than him.
 I tried to get him to explain to me about this "customer type" thing, but he couldn't.
 After a lot of back and forth, he mentioned that the representative who I had spoken to the first time I called told him that she let me speak with supervisor!

 That was a lie!
 He put me on hold for awhile; then, another person came on identifying himself as Chez, the Lead Supervisor.
 (I thought there was no one higher than Jeffrey??
 Another lie!).

 I tried to get him to put himself in my position in order to understand this run-around about the "customer type" on my account.
 It was like talking to an android.
 Absolutely no concern for me, nor my situation.
 When I asked him for the name and address of the President of Time Warner, he informed me that it was on the website.

 I informed him that he just lost a customer, and I would spread the news about their lousy company and customer service.
 So, here we are.

-Review about: Time Warner Cable Tv Package.
+Product or Service Mentioned: Time Warner Cable Tv Package.